Economic Opportunity Fundes Annual Budget and Tax Briefing

 • As a watch party host, you set up (and co-brand) registration for your watch party.

-• Hosts can provide supplemental programming (in-person or virtual), where participants view the federal budget and tax outlook presentation and then engage in a discussion with local experts on how the current landscape impacts critical programs and services in their state or around a particular issue area (e.g. workforce development or child care and early learning).
-We recommend scheduling your supplemental program within 4 weeks to ensure the content is timely and up-to-date.
-Watch party hosts can view the federal budget and tax outlook session during their supplemental program or assign it as pre-viewing for their program.
+• Hosts can provide supplemental programming (in-person or virtual), where participants view the federal budget and tax outlook presentation (live or a recording) and then engage in a discussion with local experts on how the current landscape impacts critical programs and services in their state or around a particular issue area (e.g. workforce development or child care and early learning).
+We recommend scheduling your supplemental program within 4 weeks of the live stream to ensure the content is timely and up-to-date.
+Watch party hosts can watch the live stream/recording during their supplemental program or share the link as pre-viewing for their program.
 Hosts also have the option of sharing the state budget and tax outlook Zoom link or recording as pre-viewing for their program.

-• For hosts who don’t have the bandwidth to provide supplemental programming, it is also possible to just share the budget and tax session Zoom link(s) with your registrants.
+• For hosts who don’t have the bandwidth to provide supplemental programming, it is also possible to just share the Zoom link(s) with your registrants.

-• We ask that hosts share watch party details (registrants, and date, time, venue, and speakers if applicable) so that we can track participation.
+• We ask that hosts share watch party details (number of registrants, as well as the date, time, venue, and speakers of a supplemental program if applicable) so that we can track participation.

 • Watch party hosts will be recognized on the EOF website and meeting materials.